-To calculate the number of daily occupants in your building (or people in your home), write down how many people pee and poop every day.
+To calculate the number of daily occupants in your building (or people in your home), write down how many people visit the restrooms every day.
 Depending on the type of building this calculation could be very easy or it could be very hard.

-For example, let’s say 5 people live in your home.
-It’s fairly easy to say that 5 people occupy the home and use water for basic functions daily.
+For example, let’s say five people live in your home.
+It’s fairly easy to say that five people occupy the home and use water for basic functions daily.
 Easy.

 Once you know that we know how many occupants use water in the space, let’s figure out how much water is used.

 Okay, we know it’s humans who are the true culprits when it comes to wasted water, but it’s easier to blame inanimate objects, so here are some common water-wasting culprits you should be aware of: